Benjamin-Vincent-Lab/NeoSplice/README.rst

 8. kmer_graph_inference.py
 ----------------------------------------
 In this step, each splice variant transcript sequence is identified by depth-first search.
-This is then concatenated with the tumor specific Kmer sequence and translated into 8-11mer peptides for MHC-I neoantigen prediction and 15mer peptides for MHC-II neoantigen prediction.
-Binding affinity to MHC molecules expressed by the tumor for in-silico generated peptides is predicted using NetMHCpan-4.0 and NetMHCIIpan-3.2.
-Arguments to consider in this step include **HLA_I** and **HLA_II** (provide list of NetMHC(II)pan-compatible alleles for antigen prediction), as well as **transcript_min_coverage** (the minimum Kmer coverage necessary for a transcript to be considered).
+This is then concatenated with the tumor specific Kmer sequence and translated into 8-11mer peptides for MHC-I neoantigen prediction.
+Binding affinity to MHC molecules expressed by the tumor for in-silico generated peptides is predicted using NetMHCpan-4.0.
+Arguments to consider in this step include **HLA_I** (provide list of NetMHCpan-compatible alleles for antigen prediction), as well as **transcript_min_coverage** (the minimum Kmer coverage necessary for a transcript to be considered).
 This command is run for each chromosome of interest, with an example for chromsome 1 shown below:

  .. code-block:: python